 The Last Flight out of Vietnam

 As events unfolded, the situation in Saigon was dire.
 The purpose of the Pan Am flight on April 24, 1975, was no longer to evacuate the Vietnamese employees of the airline and their families, but also anybody else who could fit on board.

-The airline deployed a 747-100 (Clipper Unity · N653PA · MSN 20348 · LN 106) to serve the flight.
-The jetliner landed in Tan Son Nhat Airport uncontrolled, parking way out on the tarmac.
+The airline deployed a Boeing 747-100 (Clipper Unity: N653PA, MSN 20348, LN 106) to serve the flight.
+The jetliner landed uncontrolled at SGN, parking way out on the tarmac.
 The flight and ground crews worked tirelessly to prepare the aircraft as soon as possible before it was too late.

-The aircraft, fitted with 375 seats began to cram people in the passenger cabin, and eventually on the floor, bathrooms, and anyplace else, so to embark as many souls as possible.
+The aircraft, fitted with 375 seats, began to cram people in the passenger cabin, and eventually on the floor, in the bathrooms, and anywhere else, so as to embark as many souls as possible.
 The atmosphere around the flight was tense, to say the least.
-The crews had to pat down the kid’s diapers for possible hidden explosives planted by North Vietnam forces.
+The crews had to pat down the kids’ diapers for possible hidden explosives planted by North Vietnamese forces.

 The Cabin Crew also solicited funds by passing out pillowcases throughout the cabin.
 The money was used to purchase visas for those refugees on board, including children and infants.

 “Saigon had not fallen yet, but they were moving.
 The front was moving south, and it was just going to be a matter of hours,” recalls Pamela Borfeldt Taylor, one of the Flight Attendants that volunteered in Mission 1965/31.